why

 Prof. Birgit Mager, wie wird man Service Designer?

 In the first episode of why, we talk to service design pioneer, co-founder and president of the International Service Design Network, Birgit Mager.
-She is Germany's first professor in the discipline and has been involved since the 1990s.
+She is Germany's first female professor in the discipline and has been involved since the 1990s.

 In this interview, she tells us how she managed to get started via detours and with a lot of curiosity and why the firm establishment of service design methods in companies is more important today than ever - but is unfortunately still considered innovative.